Unit 2 - Practice Quiz

 the participatory approach Easy

-A. Democratic models
+A. Consensus-based models

-C. Bottom-up, grassroots models
+B. Bottom-up, grassroots models

-D. Consensus-based models
+D. Top-down, elitist models

 11 The normative approach to public policy is primarily concerned with questions of...